On This Page

 About Brain Injury

 The brain can incur several different types of injuries depending on the type, amount, and position of force impacting the head.
 The impact may affect one functional area of the brain, several areas, or all areas of the brain.
 These factors determine what types of accommodations are effective.
-JAN's Effective Accommodation Practices (EAP) Series: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
+JAN's Accommodation Solutions: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
 These ideas may be helpful in determining accommodations.

 Brain Injury and the Americans with Disabilities Act